-How often do you have good intentions to check everything off your “to do” list, but you find there’s always a few more items left over that didn’t get done?
+How often do you have good intentions to check everything off your “to-do” list, but you find there are always a few more items left over that didn’t get done?

 As good as your intentions are, it’s important to realize that we must be happy with what we do accomplish and that it’s ok to let go of the rest.